-The European colonization of North America created a range of Christian societies along the Atlantic coast.
-From the Puritans of Massachusetts, to the Dutch Calvinists in New York, to the Spanish Catholics across the Southwest, Christian towns and communities emerged across the land that is now the United States.
+The European colonization of North America created a range of Christian societies.
+From the Spanish Catholics across the Southwest to the Puritans of Massachusetts, Christian communities emerged across the land that is now the United States.

+From the perspective of Protestant England, both the Spanish and the French appeared as threatening religious and commercial rivals.
 Protestant groups that had emerged in the course of the Reformation in England settled along the east coast and played a decisive role in giving shape to what became the United States.
+These were settler societies, and the colonial churches reflected that fact: they transplanted English forms as accurately as possible and typically paid little attention to evangelizing Native Americans or incorporating indigenous converts.
 The first permanent settlement was at Jamestown in 1607, where the Church of England (or Anglicanism) became the established church.
 Throughout the colonial period, Anglicanism remained influential in the South.
-But in many respects, Anglican power was limited, as its bishops governed from London.
-Presbyterians and Baptists emerged in the South in great numbers over the course of the next century.
+But despite having the support of the civil government, the power of the Church of England was limited, as its bishops governed from London and it was perennially short on local clergy.
+This situation created an opening for dissenting denominations such as Presbyterians and Baptists, who emerged in the South in great numbers over the course of the next century.
 These two denominations, along with the Methodists, played important roles in the development of Christianity in the South.

-A second settlement was established by Congregationalists (or Puritans) at Massachusetts Bay.
-In 1620, Plymouth was settled by the “Pilgrims,” a radical group within Puritanism, who sought a refuge where they could practice their own form of Christian piety.
-A larger group arrived in 1630 under the leadership of John Winthrop.
-These Puritans saw themselves as being on what Thomas Hooker called an “errand into the wilderness.”
-They considered themselves to have a covenant with God to create a Christian social order that would be a model Christians in England could emulate.
+A second set of settlements was established by Congregationalists (or Puritans) in New England.
+In 1620, Plymouth was settled by the “Pilgrims,” a seperatist group who sought a refuge where they could practice their own form of Christian piety.
+A larger group of more moderate Puritans arrived in 1630 under the leadership of John Winthrop, founding the Massachusetts Bay Colony and then the Colony of Connecticut.
+These Puritans believed themselves to be in a covenant with God to create a Christian social order that would be a model that Christians in England could emulate.
 Congregationalism was established in the colony in the form of a Biblical commonwealth in which religious conversion and citizenship were closely linked.
-Dissenters like Roger Williams, who later became the founder of Rhode Island, frequently challenged the Congregational establishment, but it remained dominant throughout the colonial period and early into the 19th century in both Connecticut and Massachusetts.
+Dissenters like Roger Williams, who later became the founder of Rhode Island, frequently challenged the Congregationalist establishment, but it remained dominant throughout the colonial period and survived into the 19th century in both Connecticut and Massachusetts.